qsliu2017/gitlab-runner/docs/register/index.md

 Runner registration is the process that links the runner with one or more GitLab instances.

-You can register multiple runners on the same host machine, each with a different configuration, by repeating the `register` command.
+To register multiple runners on the same host machine, each with a different configuration, repeat the `register` command.

 ## Prerequisites